Boston Terrier

 Grooming

 Having short fur, Boston Terriers do not shed a lot and require little grooming.
-Thus, it is best to brush their coats once a week and bathe them occasionally, about once or twice a month.
+Thus, brushing their coats once a week and bathe them occasionally, about once or twice a month is best.

-If they are spending more time indoors, then you won’t need to bathe them a lot.
+If they spend more time indoors, you won’t need to bathe them a lot.
 However, owners must take care to trim their nails often.

 Exercising